lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 {{!RFC5280}} specifies several extended key purpose identifiers (KeyPurposeIds) for X.509 certificates.
-In addition, several KeyPurposeIds have been added {{?RFC7299}} under the IANA repository "SMI Security for PKIX Extended Key Purpose".
+In addition, several KeyPurposeIds have been added under the IANA repository "SMI Security for PKIX Extended Key Purpose" {{?RFC7299}}.
 While usage of the "anyExtendedKeyUsage" KeyPurposeId is bad practice for publicly trusted certificates, there is no public and general KeyPurposeId explicitly assigned for Document Signing.
 The current practice is to